-When members of Belfast Ecovillage broke ground on their 36-unit community in 2011, they had a vision of creating a community of homes that use 90% less energy to heat and cool than the average code built home.
-Although the homes are located in Midcoast Maine, they are heated primarily from the sun and heat from occupants and appliances.
+When members of Belfast Ecovillage broke ground on their 36-unit community in 2011, they had a vision of creating a community of homes that use 90% less energy to heat and cool than the average code-built home.
+Although the homes are located in Midcoast Maine, they are heated primarily by the sun and heat from occupants and appliances.

 While most traditional homes are oriented to face the road, Belfast Ecovillage homes are oriented to take advantage of solar gains, thus sunlight, not fossil fuels largely heat the homes.
 Daylight streams in through large triple-pane southern windows, filling the homes with natural light.